transloadit/uppy-server/ARCHITECTURE.md

 WebSockets aren't particularly secure, but we feel this is safe because the token is only usable during the corresponding file transfer, and no sensitive information is being sent, only a file id and the progress.

-**Note:** Tus doesn't currently handle progress when used on the server side.
-It will only emit a progress event when the upload is completed.

 # Design Goals
 These are the goals I had in mind while designing and building Uppy Server.

 ## Standalone Server / Pluggable Module
 Uppy Server currently works as a standalone server.
 It should also work as a module that can easily be incorporated into an already existing server, so people don't have to manage another server just to use Uppy.

 One issue here is that `Grant` has different versions for Koa, Express, and Hapi.
-We're using `grant-koa` right now, and also use all Koa modules.
-This becomes a problem if someone is using Express, or Hapi, or something else.
+We're using `grant-express` right now, and also use all express modules.
+This becomes a problem if someone is using Koa, or Hapi, or something else.
 I don't think we can make Uppy Server completely framework agnostic, so best case scenario would be to follow Grant and make versions for Koa, Hapi, and Express.

 All of this may be more trouble than it's worth if no one needs it, so I'd get some community feedback beforehand.